Chapelle History, Family Crest & Coats of Arms

 Early Notables of the Chapelle family (pre 1700)

-More information is included under the topic Early Chapelle Notables in all our PDF Extended History products and printed products wherever possible.
+Another 27 words (2 lines of text) are included under the topic Early Chapelle Notables in all our PDF Extended History products and printed products wherever possible.

 Chapelle migration to the United States +

 In 1643, 109 years after the first landings by Cartier, there were only about 300 people in Quebec.
 Migration was slow.
 The fur trade attracted migrants, both noble and commoner.
 By 1675, there were 7000 French in Quebec.
 By the same year the French Acadian presence in the Maritimes had reached 500.
 The French founded Lower Canada, thus becoming one of the two great founding nations of Canada.
 The family name Chapelle has made many distinguished contributions in France and New France to the world of science, culture, religion, and education.
 Amongst the settlers in North America with this distinguished name Chapelle were